 Renato Gozzer works with key Latin American fisheries, with a focus on national policy strategy in the Latin America region.

 Renato was a founding member of the Peruvian nonprofit REDES - Sostenibilidad Pesquera, which promotes fisheries sustainability through improvements along the production chain, especially in artisanal fishing communities.
 He has also worked for the regional government of Piura and in the Marine Program of WWF Peru.
 Renato holds a fishery engineering degree and a BA in science and fisheries, both from Universidad Nacional Agraria La Molina (UNALM) in Lima, Peru.

-Renato is based in Lima, Peru.
+Renato is based in Region Metropolitana de Santiago, Chile.